 - Direct communication with robots and forklift control systems

-Only conditionally recommended additional functions (mostly for small installations):
+Only conditionally recommended additional functions (mostly for small systems):

-- Assignment of the storage bins to the articles (mini LVS)
+- Assignment of storage bins to items (mini WMS)

 - Management of sets (mini production)

-- Destination control (material flow control for diverting to the zones)
+- Destination control (material flow control for discharge into the zones)

 What functions should the other systems perform?